DIMO-Network/dimo-node-sdk/README.md

 #### REST API Authentication

+##### (Option 1) 3-Step Function Calls
 The SDK offers 3 basic functions that maps to the steps listed in [Wallet-based Authentication Flow](https://docs.dimo.zone/developer-platform/getting-started/authentication/wallet-based-authentication-flow): `generateChallenge`, `signChallenge`, and `submitChallenge`.
-You can use these accordingly depending on how you build your application.
+You can use them accordingly depending on how you build your application.

 ```js
   const challenge = await dimo.auth.generateChallenge({